Perversity equals weight for Painlev\'e spaces: Perverse Leray filtration

-(where we reintroduced the superscript $PX$ of $\Mod$ in order to emphasize the way in which the right-hand side depends on the specific irregular type that we work with).
-Let us denote Euler-characteristic of a CW-complex by $\chi$. \begin{lem} We have
+(where we have reintroduced the superscript $PX$ of $\Mod$ in order to emphasize the way in which the right-hand side depends on the specific irregular type that we work with).
+By the form of ${}_L^{\mathfrak{p}} E_2^{k,l}$ as showed above and the definition~\eqref{eq:perverse_filtration}, we see that